Real estate farming is often misunderstood and only reduced to geographic farming.

 How to Do Farming in Real Estate?

-In (real estate) marketing and lead generation, many things that actually follow evergreen principles get fancy names and are “sold” as something new or different.
+In (real estate) marketing and lead generation, many things that follow evergreen principles get fancy names and are “sold” as something new or different.

 But actually, they aren’t.